zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Problems.rst

    attacker can profit by performing one attack to reverse very many small transactions at the same time
--  Ideally, the solution should work for and maintain as many properties as possible of a generalized account-based blockchain (eg. Ethereum), though solutions specific to currency, domain registrations or other specialized use caes are acceptable
+-  Ideally, the solution should work for and maintain as many properties as possible of a generalized account-based blockchain (eg. Expanse), though solutions specific to currency, domain registrations or other specialized use caes are acceptable